DHTMLX/gantt-docs/data/desktop/resources.md

 Resources Control
 ===================

+{{pronote This functionality is available in the PRO Edition only.}}

 A complex control used to [assign multiple resources and their quantity to a task](desktop/resource_management.md#assigningresources).

 ![Resources control server options](desktop/resources_control.png)